CharlesKariuki-001/AcademicCode/README.md

 I'm a BSc Computer Science student grinding through a packed curriculum everything from algorithms that make your brain hurt to web apps that could run a small empire.
 This repo is my way of showing the *how* behind the *what*: weekly commits, battle-tested code, and reflections on what clicked (or exploded spectacularly).
 If you're a recruiter scouting for that spark of initiative, or a fellow student looking for project inspo, pull up a stool.
 Let's talk code.

 ## Why This Forge?
-Back in my early days tinkering with tech, I realized lectures alone don't stick—you need to *build* to own it.
+Back in my early days tinkering with tech, I realized lectures alone don't stick you need to *build* to own it.
 So, I started this repo to:
 - **Track my evolution**: From foundational scripts (hello, world... literally) to capstone beasts that mash up databases, AI, and hardware.
 - **Prove the grind**: Every folder ties back to a unit I'm tackling right now—commit history shows the timeline, READMEs in subfolders spill the "why I built this" tea.
 - **Spark connections**: Open-source it all (MIT license, baby) so you can fork, tweak, or just nod approvingly.
 Who knows?
 Maybe it'll land me a collab on something bigger.